MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-sales-app.md

   - bap-template
 ---

-# Administrator settings for Sales in Microsoft 365 Copilot
+# Administrator settings for Sales agent

 As a tenant administrator or CRM (customer relationship management) administrator, you can use administrator settings to customize how your users experience the Sales app in Outlook and Teams, including who can use AI capabilities, for all environments in your organization.